code0monkey1/a-b-testing-101/README.md

 V.S
 If you want a 5% increase detected , then you just need to run it 1 or 2 days .

+_( Generally it's a good practice the run an A/B experiment for a period of 2 weeks )_

 ---

 [A/B test runtime calculator](https://www.nabler.com/ab-test-duration-calculator/ 'Calculate the time required to run an A/B test experiment')